-Freedcamp provides a suite of task management tools to help you organize projects, tasks, and track your team working time.
-Also, unlike Trello, this platform provides reporting features to helps team leader or executive monitor the entire project easily.
+Freedcamp provides a set of tools to help you organize projects, tasks, and track your team working time.
+Also, unlike Trello, this platform provides reporting features to helps the team leader or executive monitor the entire project easily.

 |Project Planning & Scheduling|

 |Progress Tracking / Status||√||√|

 |Payments / Billing||√|

 As shown in the comparison table above, Freedcamp is more feature-rich than Trello.
 However, in certain features, Trello has more flexibility than Freedcamp.
 For example, tasks in Trello can be assigned to more than one project member, while Freedcamp doesn’t allow it.

 In addition, task statuses in Trello are fully customizable.
 You can use “List” (like task groups) or “Label” to represents the task statuses.
 Meanwhile, in Freedcamp, there are only 3 task statuses that can’t be customized: No Progress, In Progress, and Completed.

 If you are a software developer, Freedcamp provides an Open API that enables you to build your own custom integrations.
 It also works with Zapier, which means you can connect other apps that aren’t natively supported using that service.
 And the good news, the Open API and integration with Zapier are available in the free version.

 Meanwhile, one unique feature of Trello is Power-Ups that connects each board to other services.
 Its Power-Ups including Google Drive, Evernote, GitHub, SalesForce, 3T time tracking software, Planyway Calendar (with Gantt chart), and many more.